aimat-lab/AutoSlurm/README.md

 The command `aslurm` will then be available to start jobs.

-## sbatch templates
+## Job templates

-AutoSlurm works by filling predefined bash script templates.
-All templates can be found in `./configs/`.
-The currently available default templates are summarized in the following table.
+`AutoSlurm` works by filling predefined bash script templates.
+All templates can be found in `./auto_slurm/configs/`.
+The default templates are summarized in the table below.
 Templates for other node types and new HPC clusters can easily be added by simply adapting one of the existing templates.

 | Cluster  	| Config name          	| Slurm partition   	| GPUs                   	| Threads (with hyperthreading) 	| Memory     	| Time limit 	|
 |----------	|----------------------	|-------------------	|------------------------	|-------------------------------	|------------	|------------	|